anoma/nspec/docs/basic-types/resource-machine/transaction.md

 #### Composing transactions with metadata

-When transactions with $Metadata$ are composed, transactions are composed according to the transaction composition rules (\ref{tx-composition}), and $MetaData$ fields are composed as follows:
+When transactions with $Metadata$ are composed, transactions are composed according to the [transaction composition rules](./transaction.md#composition), and $MetaData$ fields are composed as follows:

 - $\Phi_{tx} = G(\Phi_1, \Phi_2)$, where $G: PREF \times PREF \rightarrow PREF$, and $G$ is a preference function composition function
 - $IFCPredicate_{tx} = IFCPredicate_1 \wedge IFCPredicate_2$